yogitaj508/DataScience/README.md

 Now, lets push the image yo Docker hub.

-9. The image should have the namespace that is the YOUR_DOCKERHUB_NAME.
+i) The image should have the namespace that is the YOUR_DOCKERHUB_NAME.

-$ docker tag <imageid> <YOUR_DOCKERHUB_NAME>/docker-whale:latest
+    "docker tag <imageid> <YOUR_DOCKERHUB_NAME>/docker-whale:latest"

-10. Use the docker login command to log into the Docker Hub fromthe command line.
+j) Use the docker login command to log into the Docker Hub fromthe command line.
 $ docker login

 It will prompt you to provide username and password.
 After successful login use push command to push the image.

 $ docker push <YOUR_DOCKERHUB_NAME>/docker-whale:latest.

-11. Return to Docker Hub profile to see the new image.
+k) Return to Docker Hub profile to see the new image.

 For more information : https://docs.docker.com/